-In an effort to connect with your heart, mind, and wallet, big brands are working hard so that every minute of your day is jampacked with ads and multimedia touch points.
+In an effort to connect with your heart, mind and wallet, big brands are working hard to pack every minute of your day with ads and multimedia.
 One marketing tactic in their toolbox aims to create emotional and long-lasting impressions around events.

 What is projection mapping?

-Projection mapping is a video projection technology where video is mapped onto a surface, turning common objects – buildings, runways, stages, even water – into interactive displays.
+Projection mapping is a video projection technology in which video is mapped onto a surface, turning common objects – such as buildings, runways, stages and even water – into interactive displays.
 These surfaces become a canvas, with graphics being projected onto a surface, playing off of the surface's shape and textures to create a delightful experience of light and illusion.

 When projection mapping first kicked off, it was limited to flat walls.
 Today, companies that use it – often enterprises, but not exclusively – can think far bigger and more creatively.
 They're no longer limited to structures or specific materials.

-For example, Whitney mentioned a use case for a fashion show: Rather than using 30 mannequins with 30 outfits, projection mapping could be leveraged to show a variety outfits on two mannequins.
-Clients can now take on 360-degree dome projection, create immersive theatrical experiences, deliver show-stopping concert experiences, and deliver far more memorable impressions than traditional forms of media.
+Whitney mentioned the example of a fashion show: Rather than using 30 mannequins with 30 outfits, projection mapping could be leveraged to show a variety of outfits on two mannequins.
+Companies can now take on 360-degree dome projection, create immersive theatrical experiences, deliver showstopping concert experiences and deliver far more memorable impressions than traditional forms of media allow.

 The nuts and bolts of projection mapping

-Projection mapping is no light expense, however.
+Projection mapping is not cheap.
 Activations can easily range from $150,000 on the lower end to more than $1 million.
-This takes into account the creative gurus, engineers, on-site resources and logistics it takes to pull it off flawlessly.
+This cost takes into account the creative gurus, engineers, on-site resources and logistics it takes to pull it off flawlessly.

-Enterprises are willing to pay for the experience when they've amassed the participants, social media followers and brand recognition that make the ROI possible.
+Enterprises are willing to pay for the experience when they've amassed the participants, social media followers and brand recognition that make the return on investment possible.
 They rely heavily on social media to piggyback on the event experience, creating massive buzz that reaches far beyond the event location.

 "Activations can be permanent or semipermanent," Whitney said.
 "But brands will get 10 times more media when they create these immersive experiences."

-Whitney has spearheaded projection mapping experiences from the Super Bowl to the famous Roosevelt Hotel in Hollywood to a life-sized Noah's Ark that just launched in Kentucky.
+Whitney has spearheaded projection mapping experiences at the Super Bowl, the famous Roosevelt Hotel in Hollywood and a life-size Noah's Ark in Kentucky.